micmejia/bible-dump/NKJV/Isaiah/Isa 4.md

 And it shall come to pass that _he who is_ left in Zion and remains in Jerusalem will be called holy--everyone who is recorded among the living in Jerusalem.

 ###### 4
-When the Lord has washed away the filth of the daughters of Zion, and purged the [^a]blood of Jerusalem from her midst, by the spirit of judgment and by the spirit of burning,
+When the Lord has washed away the filth of the daughters of Zion, and purged the blood of Jerusalem from her midst, by the spirit of judgment and by the spirit of burning,

 ###### 5
 then the Lord will create above every dwelling place of Mount Zion, and above her assemblies, a cloud and smoke by day and the shining of a flaming fire by night.
-For over all the glory there _will be_ a [^b]covering.
+For over all the glory there _will be_ a covering.

 ###### 6
 And there will be a tabernacle for shade in the daytime from the heat, for a place of refuge, and for a shelter from storm and rain.